 One of the most serious mortgage lender errors occurs when a company leads a borrower to incorrectly believe that a mortgage was paid off, resulting in the borrower’s no longer making payments.
 When this occurs, a borrower can later be threatened with foreclosure and receive notices of non-payments despite their having the genuine belief, based on the mortgage company’s error, that payments have been completed.

 Rectifying the situation involves steps similar to straightening out other mortgage company errors.
 This means reviewing your mortgage agreement, statements, and related materials, sending a letter to your mortgage loan servicer, and contacting an attorney.

 What If Your Lender Neglects to Record Your Satisfaction of Mortgage?

-If a lender refuses to provide you with information or disagrees with your assessment that a mortgage lender error occurred, contact attorney Carlos M. Amor for the legal help you need.
+If a lender refuses to provide information or disagrees with your assessment that a mortgage lender error occurred, contact attorney Carlos M. Amor for the legal help you need.

-If a mortgage company makes a mistake, you are not powerless, and you do not have to suffer the consequences of their error.
-However, it is important to try and notice the mistake as quickly as possible and to take proactive steps to alert a company of the mistake and make sure that it’s addressed.
+If a mortgage company makes a mistake, you are not powerless and do not have to suffer the consequences of their error.
+However, it is important to try and notice the mistake as quickly as possible and take proactive steps to alert a company of the mistake and ensure that it’s addressed.

 Sending Written Error Notices

 Contact your mortgage provider as soon as you find out that a mortgage error might have occurred.
 While you can call your lender, sending a written letter will offer more legal protections than a call.
 Known as a Notice of Error, this letter points out that a servicer made a particular error when working with your mortgage account.
 A Notice of Error serves to: